Mobile smart devices are something that employees rely on every day, but they can open up new vulnerabilities on a network.

 - Use scripts to execute management actions

 IBM MaaS360 is an enterprise mobility management solution that supports Windows, Mac OS, Android, and iOS devices.
-With IBM MaaS360 you can monitor the data usage of devices in real-time and deploy updates to applications from one centralized location.
+With IBM MaaS360 you can monitor the data usage of devices in real-time and deploy updates to mobile applications from one centralized location.
 Application updates can be deployed to Windows and Mac OS devices for apps like Java, Adobe, Flash, Apple iTunes, and more.

-The security features included with IBM MaaS360 are one of its greatest assets.
-The platform can detect and remediate malware on endpoints.
-Being able to detect malware on devices provides you with an extra layer of security that helps prevent endpoints from being compromised and putting your data at risk.
+The device security features included with IBM MaaS360 are one of its greatest assets.
+The device platform can detect and remediate malware on endpoints.
+Being able to detect malware on devices provides you with an extra layer of mobile security that helps prevent endpoints from being compromised and putting your data at risk.

 If you’re looking to monitor IoT devices then IBM MaaS360 is a natural choice.
 The platform can monitor Google Android, Android Things, Microsoft Windows 10, and Windows IoT devices to deploy security policies to protect the devices from causing security risks.